CarolinaPB/mapping-var-calling/README.md

 ### Check if the config.yaml in the snakemake directory has the file paths you want

 ## How to run
+First it's good to always make a dry run: shows if there are any problems with the rules and we can use it to look at the commands and verify that all the fields are in the correct place

 Dry run (prints execution plan and commands that will be run)
 ```